PaarthSonkiya/hatch/docs/deployment-plan.md

 - **Office of Estates Management:** notify by Phase 2; obtain formal permission for sensor installation on campus property.
 Provide one-page system description and the data-handling policy.
 - **Hall management:** notify the relevant hall masters for any node sited near a residence.
 - **EEE Programme leadership:** notify the Associate Chair (Students) and proposed faculty mentor as a courtesy; obtain a soft letter of awareness if requested.
-- **Sustainability and Smart Campus initiatives:** flag the project early — Hatch fits both portfolios and they may be willing to publicise it.
+- **Sustainability and Smart Campus initiatives:** flag the project early,so Exuvia fits both portfolios and they may be willing to publicise it.

 ### External side